- Open Source CEO by Bill Kerr

 Ernest Henry Shackleton (CVO OBE FRGS FRSGS) (15 February 1874 ā 5 January 1922) was an Anglo-Irish Antarctic explorer who led three British expeditions to the Antarctic.
 He was one of the principal figures of the period known as the Heroic Age of Antarctic Exploration and a revered figure of the age.

-The story of Sir Ernest was one of endurance, mental fortitude and stick-to-itiveness rarely heard or seen.
-And there are countless learnings one can take from his endeavours.
-So get out your gloves, put your warmest parker on, for we are heading down on an Antarctic adventure.
+The story of Sir Ernest was one of endurance, mental fortitude, and stick-to-itiveness rarely heard or seen.
+And there are countless learnings one can take from his endeavors.
+So get out your gloves, put on your warmest parka, for we are heading down on an Antarctic adventure.

 Early years

 Shackleton was born in the small town of Kilkea, Ireland, around 75 km (47 mi) west of Dublin.
 He was born into a comically large Anglo-Irish family, having nine brothers and sisters.
-The family moved to Sydenham in suburban south London when he was ten, where he attended nearby Dulwich College, and although his father had high hopes that young Ernest would someday become a doctor, he instead signed up for the merchant navy at age 16.
+The family moved to Sydenham in suburban south London when he was ten, where he attended nearby Dulwich College.
+Although his father had high hopes that young Ernest would someday become a doctor, he instead signed up for the merchant navy at age 16.

-Although he was a passionate reader, Ernest never really did well in school.
-He would speak of being bored of his school life and would opine for adventure.
-Adventure would come sooner than Young Ernest realised.
+While he was a passionate reader, Ernest never really did well in school.
+He would speak of being bored with his school life and would opine for adventure.
+Adventure would come sooner than Young Ernest realized.

 First voyages

 Ernest would spend a decade learning all there is to learn about crewing a sea vessel and would build an early reputation as a trusted shipmate.
-But it wouldnāt be until 1900 that he would make a connection that would lead to him finally joining his first grand adventure.
+But it wouldnāt be until 1900 that he would make a connection that would lead him to finally embark on his first grand adventure.
 A spot on Robert Falcon Scottās Discovery expedition.

 1901-1904: Discovery Expedition

 With Scott, a Royal Navy torpedo lieutenant, leading Discovery, the expedition had objectives for scientific and geographical discovery.
-For Shackleton things werenāt all that exciting.
-His duties as third officer ranged from being āin charge of seawater analysisā to āstores and provisions.ā His gregarious nature meant he would also arranges the entertainment on the ship.
+For Shackleton, things werenāt all that exciting.
+His duties as third officer ranged from being āin charge of seawater analysisā to āstores and provisions.ā His gregarious nature meant he would also arrange the entertainment on the ship.

-Although Scott would had a very militaristic way of leading his chargesāwhich was against Shackletonās natureāthe two grew to trust one another.
+Although Scott would have a very militaristic way of leading his chargesāwhich was against Shackletonās natureāthe two grew to trust one another.

 So much so that Scott would call on Ernest to accompany him on the expedition's southern journey, a march southwards to achieve the highest possible latitude in the direction of the South Pole. | ![]() Three amigos. |